qwerty35/graph_rviz_plugin/README.md

 ![Line graph panel for multiarray](documentation/line_graph_panel_multiarray.png)

-:Note: Currently, color of the lines is automatically selected from HSV colormap. //TODO: better color selection
+:Note: You can automatically select the line color using HSV colormap by `Graph settings > Color > HSV`

 - Histogram